zChenghao/pull-scroller-react/README.md

 States: { beforePullDown: boolean; isPullingDown: boolean; isPullDownError: boolean; }

   + `finish`: it can receive a configuration object `{delay?: number; error?: boolean; immediately?: boolean;}`
-    + delay: the delay of finishing pull-down,default: 300ms
+    + delay: the delay of finishing pull-down,default: 300ms.

-    + error: set the value of `isPullDownError` provided by `PullScroller`,default value is `false`.It indicates whether there is an error in the pull-down action.
+    + error: set the value of `isPullDownError` provided by `PullScroller`, default value is `false`.
+    It indicates whether there is an error in the pull-down action.
 You can use the `isPullDownError` to control your pull-down component to display the error status.

-    + immediately: whether to end the pull-down action immediately.If true,pull-down action will finish immediately after `pullUpHandler` is complete.The priority is higher than `delay`.Default value is false.
+    + immediately: whether to end the pull-down action immediately.
+If true, pull-down action will finish immediately after `pullUpHandler` is complete.The priority is higher than `delay`.
+Default value is false.

   + There are two ways to pass the configuration to `finish()`:
     When pullDownHandler is an asynchronous function.